MS Batory: World War II

-She was involved in the allied invasion of Oran, Algeria in 1942.
-That same year she took troops to India and took part in the occupation of Sicily and southern France, where she was the flagship of General Jean de Lattre de Tassigny, Commander-in-Chief of the French Army.
+She was involved in the Allied invasion of Oran, Algeria in 1942 (Operation Torch).
+That same year she took troops to India and later took part in the Allied invasion of Sicily and southern France (Operation Dragoon), where she was the flagship of General Jean de Lattre de Tassigny, Commander-in-Chief of the French Army.
 She came under attack several times from the ground and the air, but managed to escape serious damage.